-How to Make Pumpkin Sourdough Bread Pudding
+Perfect Pumpkin Sourdough Bread Pudding

 Sometimes, we need an easy dessert recipe in our back pocket.
 This is where this pumpkin sourdough bread pudding comes in!

-The basic ingredients for pumpkin sourdough bread pudding
+Why you’ll love pumpkin sourdough bread pudding

 Pumpkin spice:

-I like to use a pre-made pumpkin spice mix.
+I like to use a premade pumpkin spice mix.
 However, you can make your own by mixing ground cinnamon, ginger, allspice, and cloves.

 Sugar and salt: